 Many of the purchases for federal consulting services fall outside the parameters that require a public bid notification.
 Therefore, government buyers do not post opportunities for public bid.
-Instead, they reach out directly to potential vendors are request quotes.
+Instead, they reach out directly to potential vendors to request quotes directly.